pandoc-ext/fonts-and-alignment/README.md

 The filter defines a number of classes that when specified correspond to LaTeX commands which in turn provide the requisite styling.

 The same classes may be used when generating HTML but you will need to provide a stylesheet to define the required styles.
-To aid in the creation of a stylesheet a [specimen](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.css) has been provided.
+To aid in the creation of a stylesheet a [specimen CSS file](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.css) and a [specimen SASS file](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.sass) have been provided.
 You may view the rendered HTML [here](https://htmlpreview.github.io/?https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.html).

 To preview the PDF document please see [here](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.pdf).